 Description of Variables:

-Part one is devoted to the Risk indicator which measures are comprised of 18 variables.
+Part one is devoted to the Risk indicator which measures 11 variables.
 These variables contain data about child care, early education and child social services at the county-level.
 The variables largely measure county percentages of enrollment rates, service totals, and quality of care ratings within several of these programs.

-Part two solely describes the Reach indicator which is comprised of 10 variables.
+Part two contains Reach indicator which is comprised of 18 variables.
 These variables were assessed by requesting data for early education programs, such as Head Start (HS), Early Head Start (EHS) and the state's universal prekindergarten program; early childhood home visitation programs, such as Sooner-Start, the state's IDEA Part C Early Intervention Program; and child care services.
 Reach data are compared to overall risk for poor school readiness for each county, which highlights counties with the greatest need for early childhood education and child care services relative to risk.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Standardized missing values.

 - 2016-05-20 The order of the file sets were reversed so that they correctly corresponded to the study documentation and the 2015 study file order (Risk is now DS0001, Reach is now DS0002).

 Export Study-level metadata (does not include variable-level metadata)

 If you're looking for collection-level metadata rather than an individual metadata record, please visit our Metadata Records page.